axios/axios/README.md

     ID: 12345
   },

+  // `urlParams` are the parameters that appears as a subpath
+  // the `:id` will be replaced with the value
+  // MUST BE plain object
+  urlParams: {
+    id: 0xDEAD // whatever
+  }

   // `paramsSerializer` is an optional function in charge of serializing `params`
   // (e.g. https://www.npmjs.com/package/qs, http://api.jquery.com/jquery.param/)
   paramsSerializer: function (params) {